haimbilia/BuyHub/readme.txt

-    => 057117 - Seller and Admin: Shipping packages' details are not showing on the Order details page with the Product => 057145 - Seller: Suggestion to dont allow the seller to add a Special Price greater than the Current Price => 057160 - Uncaught TypeError: Cannot set property scrollTop of undefined
+    => 057117 - Seller and Admin: Shipping packages' details are not showing on the Order details page with the Product => 057145 - Seller: Suggestion to dont allow the seller to add a Special Price greater than the Current Price => 057160 - Uncaught TypeError: Cannot set property scrollTop of undefined => 057144 - Admin: "Complete" option is showing in the "User Gdpr Requests" section when the seller "Request to Remove My Data"

 New Features:
     => Admin shipped products listing page